 Rather than trying to cover every social network out there, we’re focusing on the ones kids use the most.How we developed this guide

-Clash of ClansClash of Clans is a game where players build armies to battle against other players or team of players.
+Clash of ClansClash of Clans is a game where players can chat, build armies and battle each other.

-DubsmashDubsmash is an app which lets you create your own music videos dubbed with famous sounds and quotes.
+DubsmashDubsmash is an app to create and share your own music videos with famous sounds and quotes.

-Google HangoutsGoogle Hangouts is a computer programme and app that lets you video call, phone or message other users.
+Google HangoutsGoogle Hangouts is a computer programme and app that lets you video call, phone or message others.

 To children, online life is real life.
 We've joined forces with O2 to help parents explore and understand online life as kids know it.